We will remain open to submissions in any track up until mid April which would go into a wait list in case there are any last-minute openings.

 - Theory and research on the biology/neurology/physiology of dreaming or mental imagery

 - Nightmares, sleep and dream disorders

-- Cross-cultural, religious, spiritual issues in working with dreams or mental imagery
+- Studies related to cross-cultural, religious, or spiritual issues in working with dreams

 - Content analysis and research on dreams and personality